 Propose:

-The Minimum Transmission Interval subfield is expressed in units of BIs and indicates the minimum transmission interval (see 11.3.9.3 (Distributed authentication control)).
+The Minimum Transmission Interval subfield is expressed in units of beacon intervals and indicates the minimum transmission interval (see 11.3.9.3 (Distributed authentication control)).

 Editor please note: the above sentence is in the draft twice – the second instance at 1321.22 should be removed.